Ribs in lid and bottom

 A problem remains.
 The reason why a stall plate came about at all was initially to make sure that the soft spruce cover is not scratched by the string balls.
 Really old parlor guitars have no stable plate or a minimal bit of maple to avoid the problem of the string balls (or rather the knots on the late strings!).
 With mustache stables, there was no edge as a guide for lid cracks as in later rectangular pyramid stables and therefore no steal plate was needed for that reason (although I have seen cracks in the lid that begin just at the tip of the mustache stables several times, usually when attaching the round closing knob with a small nail).
 The barn plate turned out to be a good idea and the barn plate in maple or other hard wood grew over time as the rectangular stalls became popular.
 In some cases, the stable plate was transformed into a 3 cm wide knit that went across the lid.
 A lasting tonal disaster that basically just leaves the string sound.
 All old Levin parlors before the mid-1930s have one!
 No one thought that the sound was deteriorating!
 In order for my barn plate in spruce to hold for the wear, I fold round pieces into bubinga (a hard type of wood) around the string holes.

 The last bar below the stable is usually not included in a classic "ladder bracing".
-However, I have come across old parlor guitars with a bar across the lid behind the stable even though it is mostly missing.
-In the same way that cracks in old parlor guitars are found at the edges of the fingerboard, there are almost always cracks in the area behind the stable.
-For that reason, I put in a smaller rib to keep the stable from twisting and to hold the fibers together in the lid.
-Nowadays I make the bar behind the stable lower than in the picture to get a little more bass, basically a flat strip.
+However, I have come across old Parlor guitars with a rib across the lid behind the bridge although it is mostly missing.
+In the same way that cracks in old Parlor guitars are found at the edges of the fretboard, there are almost always cracks in the area behind the bridge.
+For that reason, I put in a smaller rib to resist the twisting of the stall and to hold the fibers together in the cover.
+Nowadays, I make the bar behind the stable lower than in the picture to get a little more base, basically a flat strip.

 A K&K mic gives the most natural tone I know and is easily mounted when the bottom is off.
 I make sure that there is enough space in front of the string holes in the stable plate.

-I make all the lid ribs elliptical on the top (top in the middle) and with an even curve on the bottom.
-All ribs except the top and the two sticks in A-frame are triangulated.
+I make all the curl ribs elliptical on the top (middle at the top) and with a smooth curve on the bottom.
+All bars except the top and the two A-frame bars are triangulated.
 Usually about 8 mm wide at the bottom and about 11-12 mm high.
-The ends are given a steep slope down to about 1 mm thickness at the ends so that the entire lid can move easily.
-In the lid, a "stop block" is glued to the kerfing so that the bar does not come loose at the outermost tip.
+The ends are given a strong slope down to approx. 1 mm thickness at the ends so that the entire lid can move easily.
+In the lid, a "stop block" is glued to the kerf wing to prevent the rib from coming loose at the extreme tip.

 The ribs in the bottom have the same shape as the lid ribs, but with a much stronger bend on the underside.
 I've noticed that four slightly smaller ribs are better than three powerful ones (as is often the case in old parlor guitars).
 You get more spruce in the bottom and spruce is always best!